Covid-19 Templates, Risk Assessments (inc BAME)

 GP Practice Open for Business Toolkit - This document has a selection of messaging templates for practices to use and adapt to inform patients on how to access primary care and that practices are "open for business".

 Practices are reporting increases in requests from patients for letters of exemption.
 The government guidance on exemptions suggests there is no requirement for evidence for exemption, therefore it should be sufficient for an individual to self-declare this.
+The government have produced a number of resources for the public to use to self declare exemtion.
 Practices are not required to provide letters of support for those who fall under the list of exemptions.
 Practices are under no obligation to provide letters of support for anyone who does not fall under the list of exemptions but considers them to have another reason to be exempted.
 General practice should decline to provide such letters.
 You may wish to use the following template letters to do so.

 A number of bus companies have provided links on their websites for those who are exempt to download exemption passes and we have provided some links to bus operators across Wessex, below: